utiliti-examples/.github/profile/README.md

 # Utiliti Examples

-Welcome to the Utiliti Examples organiztion created by @mikeyb
+Welcome to the Utiliti Examples organiztion created by [mikeyb](https://github.com/mikeyb)

 The goal of this is to document my experiences learning NextJS to implement Utiliti's API service to interact with various pieces of blockchain/web3 technology.